11 Ways ‘Better Off Dead’ Is a Perfect ‘80s Film

 How did Rodney Dangerfield save the day in 1986’s “Back to School?”
 By nailing the Triple Lindy, an almost impossible high dive.
 John Candy’s underrated “Summer Rental (1985) used a boat race to highlight the film’s third act.

-In “Better Off Dead” Lane Myer must beat the arrogant Roy Stalin (Aaron Dozier) by out-skiing him on the K12, the slope that sent so many skiers to the emergency room … and worse.
+In “Better Off Dead” Lane Myer must beat the boorish ski jock Roy Stalin (Aaron Dozier) on the dreaded K12, the slope that sent so many skiers to the emergency room … and worse.

 Obnoxious Blond Villain